AI Screenr

 How are interviews delivered to candidates?

-You copy one interview link and drop it into your usual candidate workflow — ATS auto-reply, recruiter email, job-board message, SMS.
+You copy one interview link and put it into your usual candidate workflow — ATS auto-reply, recruiter email, job-board message, SMS.
 No scheduling, no integration project.
 The link works on any modern mobile or desktop browser.

 Does the AI Screenr report sync back to my ATS?